badrchoukri/DNS-Discovery/README.md

-# DNS-Discovery
+# DNS-Explorer

-DNS Discovery is a simple Python-based subdomain enumeration tool that performs DNS lookups using a wordlist.
+DNS Explorer is a simple Python-based subdomain enumeration tool that performs DNS lookups using a wordlist.

 Features :